 - Is the Torah obligatory just for Jews?

 Here we have, in one Psalm, the longest Psalm in the Scriptures, the entire Foundation of Life.
 Ps.
 119 Is all about the Torah, expressing the Will of the Creator, God of Israel – i.e. His Word, His Way, His wishes for the good of all mankind … Hence, Judah was mandated to be a Light unto the World for declaring God’s Will and teaching His Ways.
-This would earn them the hate and the scorn of the Nations until the End of Days … when they would “bow before Judah” for their Guidance in finding and adopting these Keys to Life.
+This would earn Jews the hate and the scorn of the Nations until the End of Days … when “all nations would ‘bow before Judah’” for their Guidance in finding and adopting these Keys to Life.

-Any true representative of the Creator God, any would-be Messiah or Ruler of His People, should therefore have to qualify with the Message of this unique Psalm and its foundational structure.
+Any true representative of the Creator God; any would-be Messiah or Ruler of His People, should therefore have to qualify with the Message of this unique Psalm and its foundational structure.
 This includes the Church and Christianity who claim to serve the Creator, God of Israel.
-This will therefore also apply to our ongoing discussion about “The Messiah’ – a main stumbling block at this Time in the way to reaching reconciliation between the two greatly divided Houses of Israel: the House of Judah (Jews, mainly two Tribes) and the House of Israel (10 Tribes which have gone lost since 2700 years ago but destined to reidentify with the Torah Covenant, reconcile with the House of Judah and Return to the Land of Israel in the End Times).
+This will therefore also apply to our ongoing discussion about “The Messiah’ – the main stumbling block at this Time in the way to reaching reconciliation between the two greatly divided Houses of Israel: i.e., the House of Judah (the Jews, mainly two Tribes), and the House of Israel (10 Tribes which have gone lost since 2700 years ago but are destined to reidentify with the Torah Covenant, reconcile with the House of Judah and Return to the Land of Israel in the End Times).
 To complicate the issue further, the Church, through the ages, has become a haven for the millions of exiles of the House of Israel and also for Jews who lost their Torah identity through persecutions and assimilation in exile amongst the nations.
 For comprehensive confirmation of this Restoration, which forms the main topic of the KOL HATOR Vision promotion of this Web Site, please check the Extract of 100 Prophetic Sections from the Bible on this topic.

 So, there is a main question to be faced by the vast masses of Bible believers all over the World who are exiting Christianity these days in order to adopt Jewish Torah Principles.
 Strangely, the first restorative change that these people generally face, is the ‘Jewish’ Biblical 7th Day Sabbath.
 This decision will then also start cutting their ties with the Church.
-The Question is: “What was their Messiah’s relationship to the accolades that Ps.
+The question is: “What was their Messiah’s relationship to the accolades that Ps.
 119 proclaims about Torah in general – not just the Sabbath?
-What is their ‘New Testament’s’ position towards the broader encompassment of God’s Will as expressed in Torah and as featured in this review on Psal 119?
+What is their ‘New; Testament’s position towards the broader encompassment of God’s Will as expressed in Torah and as featured in this review on Psal 119?